kando-menu/kando/docs/menu-themes.md

 `--dir-x` | All elements with the `.menu-node` class except for the root node. | The x-direction of the menu item relative to the parent menu item.
 If the item is on the right side, this will be `1`, if it's on the left, it will be `-1`.
 `--dir-y` | All elements with the `.menu-node` class except for the root node. | The y-direction of the menu item relative to the parent menu item.
 If the item is on the top, this will be `-1`, if it's on the bottom, it will be `1`.
 `--angle` | All elements with the `.menu-node` class except for the root node. | The angle of the item in degrees, starting at the top with 0° and going clockwise.
+`--parent-angle` | All elements with the `.menu-node` class except for the root node and the direct children of the root node. | The angle of the parent item relative to its parent in degrees, starting at the top with 0° and going clockwise.
+This is useful for styling grandchildren as this will be the same as the `--angle` property of the child.
 `--angle-diff` | All elements with the classes `.menu-node.child`. | The angular difference between the item and the direction towards the mouse pointer.
 `--pointer-angle` | All layer divs attached to the element with the `.menu-node.active` classes. | The angle towards the mouse pointer in degrees, starting at the top with 0° and going clockwise.
 `--hover-angle` | All layer divs attached to the element with the `.menu-node.active` classes. | The angle towards the currently hovered item in degrees, starting at the top with 0° and going clockwise.
 If the center is hovered, this will be the direction towards the parent item (if there is any).
 `--hovered-child-angle` | All layer divs attached to the element with the `.menu-node.active` classes. | The same as `--hover-angle`, but if the center is hovered, this will not be updated.
+`--sibling-count` | All elements with the `.menu-node` class except for the root node. | The number of child items the item's parent has.
+This can be used to increase the child item distance if there are many children.

 ### Styling the Layers